prabhuteja12/prabhuteja12.github.io/_pages/about.md

 ## News

+- **I'm on the job market for industrial research positions to start early next year (2023).
+Contact me if you think my skills match your needs.**
+- Finished internship, and back to PhD.
 - Paper accepted at NeurIPS 2021 Workshop on Distribution Shifts on Test time adaptation.
 - Started internship at AWS AI in Berlin working on exciting problems in large scale training.
 - Paper accepted at CVPR'21 on Model Adaptation for Semantic Segmentation.